 I believe it's important to contribute to public debate.
 I provide commentary for television, radio, and print journalism.
 I have appeared several times before the Canadian House of Commons Standing Committee on Citizenship and Immigration, and Senate Committee on Human Rights, and regularly speak with policymakers.

-I teach on Migration and Refugee Studies, and International Relations.
+I teach on Public Policy, Migration and Refugee Studies, and International Relations.
 My teaching philosophy is that students learn most when encouraged to think critically, engage with big debates, and consider the moral and political tensions in policy-making.

 Politically, I worry about the decline of long-term thinking and failure to understand how rights and equality contribute to healthy political communities.
 I find inspiration in my students, mentors, and community.